On-line casting has taken over Hollywood! As with all technological “advancements”, it is a good-news-bad-news sort of thing.

 Talent Systems, whose CEOs are Alex Amin and Rafi Gordon, has been buying up assets all over the industry.
 For instance, LA Casting was started by Beau Bonneau as a company for background and commercial casting.
 In 2018 Casting Networks merged with another company called Cast It.
 Cast It (aka ActorCast) had been used primarily by the studios as a video sharing mechanism behind the scenes.
 The merger of these companies was a huge shake-up to the industry, especially when CNI announced that the casting directors from 20th Century Fox were going to use it exclusively.
 Just weeks later, Disney (an exclusive Breakdown Services user) announced that they were purchasing the entire Fox movie studio, leaving the future of Fox casting unclear.
 Unlike Breakdown Services, agents do not pay to use CNI, the actors are bearing the financial burden.

 Over 90% of the commercials in Los Angeles are listed here.
 Approximately 30,000 child actors are listed, and about 1700 of those are unrepresented.
 Like Breakdown Services, a percentage of their breakdowns are made available to actors by a section of their site called Casting Billboard (about 150 notices a day, the vast majority are no-pay or print jobs).
 This company separates their pricing structure and services according “represented talent” (i.e. you have an agent) vs. “unrepresented”.
-They also have special pricing for KIDS, so make sure to ask!
+They don’t reveal their pricing structure until you create a profile there.
+As responsible consumers, you really shouldn’t give all your child’s info to them before knowing what it will cost you, so here is a summary chart:

 - Demo Reels: YES, for additional fee.